deedeecee/DSA-CFC/README.md

 # DSA-CFC
-This repository contains solutions of DSA problems.
+This repository contains solutions to various DSA problems.